MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 - The MIM Self-Service Password Reset portal and Windows login screen  let users unlock their accounts without changing their passwords.
 - A new authentication gate, Phone Gate, was added to MIM.
 This enables user authentication via telephone call via the Microsoft Azure Multi-Factor Authentication (MFA) service.

 MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download the Azure Multi-Factor Authentication Software Development Kit (Azure MFA SDK).
-That SDK has been deprecated, and customers should move to either using MIM SSPR with Azure MFA Server, or Azure AD self-service password reset.
-This [article](working-with-mfaserver-for-mim.md) describes how to update your deployment MIM self-service password reset portal and PAM configuration, using Azure Multi-Factor Authentication Server for multi-factor authentication.
+That SDK has been deprecated, and existing deployments should move to either using MIM SSPR with Azure MFA Server, a custom MFA provider, or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
+This [article](working-with-mfaserver-for-mim.md) describes how to update your deployment MIM self-service password reset portal, using Azure Multi-Factor Authentication Server for multi-factor authentication.
+New deployments should use either a custom MFA provider or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).

 ## Deploying MIM Self-Service Password Reset Portal using Azure MFA for Multi-Factor Authentication